charmbracelet/colorprofile/README.md

 </p>

-A simple, powerful—and at times magical—package for detecting terminal color profiles, CSI sequences, and performing color degradation.
+A simple, powerful—and at times magical—package for detecting terminal color profiles and performing color (and CSI) degradation.

 ## Detecting the terminal’s color profile